RTIInternational/researchnet/README.md

 We're using Django Authention, which means in order to login you'll need to run 'docker-compose run web researchnet/manage.py migrate' and after that 'docker-compose run web researchnet/manage.py createsuperuser'

-PRO TIP: Because python is running as a container, anytime you install a module you will have to rebuild the container, which you can do like this: `docker-compose build`.
+_PRO TIP_: Because python is running as a container, anytime you install a module you will have to rebuild the container, which you can do like this: `docker-compose build`.

 Documentation